IBM/cloud-functions-workshops/101-workshop-nodejs/ex3-connecting-actions-to-event-sources/concepts.md

 * CouchDB data change feed that fires a trigger event each time a document in a database is added or modified.
 * A Git feed that fires a trigger event for every commit to a Git repository.

+{% hint style="info" %}
-🎉🎉🎉 **Triggers are an implementation of the Observer pattern.
-Instances of triggers can be fired with parameters.
-Next we need to find out how to register observers.** 🎉🎉🎉
+🎉 **Triggers are an implementation of the Observer pattern.** Instances of triggers can be fired with parameters.
+Next we need to find out how to register observers. 🎉
+{% endhint %}

 ## Rules